M7OCM/890/README.md

 Use at own risk, no guarantee anything will work correctly or as intended.
 Back up your SPI with OEFW firmware flasher tool before using (see files) and radio data with Chirp.

 ![20231126_232206](https://github.com/M7OCM/890/assets/128899149/54afe5dd-b26f-43c8-a622-3b85a9a4fee7)

-Note, the name tag font is upper case only and limited in special characters.

-Chirp Next compatible only with modified python module loaded (see files).

 ## OEFWCOM